aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-protection/_index.md

 #### **Edit the Diagram Protection Programming Sample**
 Use the code below in a .NET application to perform the same tasks like lock and unlock different elements of the Visio diagram using Aspose.Diagram for .NET API.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Protection-VisioDiagramProtection-VisioDiagramProtection.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Protection-VisioDiagramProtection-VisioDiagramProtection.cs" >}}
 ## **Set Protection of the Visio Shape**
 Protecting Visio shapes allow users to lock specific aspects of shapes.
 Aspects of shapes that can be locked through shape protection include width, height, x-position, y-position, rotation and more.
 Developers can achieve this using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net).
 ### **Edit the Visio Shape Protection**